BlueBlazin/tensors/README.md

 **2025-12-25 🎄🦌🛷✨**
 - Fixed a bug with `is_contiguous` for slices.
 - Added a method to turn a tensor into a contiguous tensor.
 This is needed for the new einsum.
+- Rewriting einsum2 with a more efficient implementation that follows pytorch, etc.
+- To get to the better einsum implementation, implemented several missing pieces such as `sum_dims`, `squeeze`, `unsqueeze`, etc.
+- Got rid of Itertools because of a important flaw in using `multi_cartesian_product` which Gemini 3.0 Pro pointed out: it can create billions of heap allocations.
+So now I've written a custom "odometer" for generating indices without a new heap allocation for each one.
+- Lots of help from AI this time around, but I've still tried to solve every problem by myself first before asking for critique / improvements.

 **2025-12-24**
 - Implemented elementwise sub, mul, div.